srp33/ExpressionAble/ShapeShifter/README.md

 ```python
 def export_filter_results(self, inputSSFile, gzippedInput=False, columnList=[], query=None, transpose=False, includeAllColumns=False, gzipResults=False, indexCol="Sample"):
 ```
-This function uses `read_input_to_pandas` to read `inputSSFile` into a Pandas data frame, preps the data by filtering and transposing, then using `write_to_file` to export the filtered data.
+This function uses `read_input_to_pandas` to read `inputSSFile` into a Pandas data frame, preps the data by filtering and transposing, and then uses your `write_to_file` to export the filtered data.

 Most likely, all of the necessary work in this function can be performed by `SSFile._prep_for_export()`, which can be called like as shown below, and then exported.
 Unless your file type has special behavior when transposing, your code may very well be exactly the following: